Plant, Soil, and Agricultural Systems News - 2017

 10/15/2012

-Key Soybean Cyst Nematode Findings in ‘Nature’ by Andrea Hahn
+Key Soybean Cyst Nematode Findings in ‘Nature’

 A team of scientists, including several from Southern Illinois University Carbondale, may have unlocked the mystery of why some soybeans are resistant to the devastating soybean cyst nematode.